12 Amazing Uses of Epsom salt in the Garden

 Are you thinking of adding pepper to the set of plants you have in your garden?
-This salt can help you to grow healthy pepper and have bountiful harvest.
+This salt can help you to grow healthy pepper and have a bountiful harvest.

-Pepper is one of the plant that need a lot of magnesium for proper growth and development.
+Pepper is one of the plants that need a lot of magnesium for proper growth and development.
 Generally, Epsom salt is very beneficial to plant growth, aids in germination, improve yields, and build stronger cell walls, improved beauty and strength of the peppers.

 12. Growing Tomatoes

-How to apply it: Water your pepper with diluted salt solution, 2 tablespoons per one gallon of water, for every 2 weeks
+How to apply it: Water your pepper with a diluted salt solution, 2 tablespoons per one gallon of water, for every 2 weeks

 When planting, mix Epsom salt with the soil at the bottom on the planting hole.
 Then cover it up with some natural or unfertilized soil prior placing the tomato plant into the hole.
 Because if the concentrated salt comes in contact with the tomato roots, it can burn the tomato plant.